JWebCoder/react-native-swipe-container/README.md

 React Native component for handling swipe gestures in up, down, left and right direction.

+This is based on the great work from [glepur is react-native-swipe-gestures](https://github.com/glepur/react-native-swipe-gestures)

 ## Installation

 `npm i -S react-native-swipe`